Judy Birmingham: Contribution to professional organisations

 Birmingham was instrumental in forming the Australasian Society for Historical Archaeology (ASHA), which was founded as the Australian Society for Historical Archaeology in 1970.
 ASHA began at the University of Sydney and developed because of Birmingham's enthusiasm for historical archaeology.
 She edited early issues of the ASHA Newsletter, organised special publications and conferences.
 She served as the society's first secretary (1970-1980), and later served as president (1980-1991).

 Birmingham was a Founder Member of Australia ICOMOS and contributed to the drafting of the Burra Charter.
 Birmingham was also an active member of the National Trust of Australia, including acting as Chairman of its Industrial Archaeology Committee (1969-1985).

 Awards and honours

 In recognition of her contributions to ASHA, Birmingham was made an Honorary Life Member of the association.
 ASHA has also created an annual award named in her honour, the "Judy Birmingham Award for Best Historical Archaeology Consulting Report".

 In 2001, Birmingham was awarded by the Australian Government a Centenary Medal for "service to Australian society and the humanities in prehistory and archaeology" and in 2017 she was awarded a Member of the Order of Australia for "significant service to higher education, particularly to historical archaeology, as an academic, and to professional associations."
+In the same year she was honoured with a lifetime achievement award at the National Trust of Australia's Heritage Awards.

+Oral history

+Birmingham's oral history, recorded in 2012, is available at the National Library of Australia: